Satellite images show 5,000-mile seaweed belt creeping closer to US

 When it does start to arrive en masse, the southeast coast of Florida (from Miami to Palm Beach) and the ocean side of the Florida Keys will start to see the seaweed pile up.
 Florida’s western side will be mostly spared, Hu said, but the area between Panama City and Mobile Bay could get some sargassum washing up later in spring.

-Scientists estimate there’s more than 10 million metric tons of sargassum in the belt this year.
+Scientists estimate there are more than 10 million metric tons of sargassum in the belt this year.
 Rick Lumpkin, director of the Physical Oceanography Division at NOAA, called it “one of the strongest years, but not the strongest” since scientists began closely observing the biomass via satellite imagery in 2011.

 Sargassum — in normal quantities — actually contributes to a valuable ocean ecosystem.
 The problems start when the seaweed comes on land and starts to rot.
 As it decays, sargassum lets off hydrogen sulfide and smells like rotten eggs, explains the Florida Department of Health.
 It can irritate people’s eyes, nose and throat, and trigger breathing issues for people with asthma.